1Kuso4ek1/TwitterCloneApp/README.md

 * `Profile.qml`: Displays user profiles with their posts.
 * `Avatar.qml`: A reusable rounded avatar component.
 * `Navigation.qml`: Singleton for managing navigation between screens.
+* `EditProfile.qml`: Profile editing popup.
+* `FormField.qml`: A reusable component for input field with header and symbol-counting footer.
+* `ImageViewer.qml`: A popup that displays whatever image you want.

 ## Configuration